Fire-Rated Cables for Wire Harness: Types, Standards & Selection Guide

 A fire-rated cable loses its rating the moment you bundle it with non-rated components.
 Nylon cable ties melt at 220°C. PVC conduit ignites at 340°C. Standard nylon connector housings deform above 150°C. The fire performance of a wire harness assembly is determined by its weakest component — not by the cable inside it.

 For fire-rated harness assemblies, replace every component with fire-compatible alternatives.
 Stainless steel or ceramic fiber cable ties replace nylon.
-Mineral insulated (MI) or fire-resistant conduit replaces PVC.
+Mineral insulated or fire-resistant conduit replaces PVC.
 Brass or stainless steel connector housings replace nylon.
 Silicone rubber grommets replace standard rubber.
-Each substitution costs 2–5x the standard component, but failure of any single element can break the circuit integrity chain.
+Each substitution costs 2–5x the standard component.

 ComponentStandard MaterialFailure TempFire-Rated AlternativeRating